Devamitta/devamitta.github.io/install_win.md

 Choose your preferred hotkey and click OK

-Select any Pāli word in any software or pdf and press the hotkey.
+Select any Pāḷi word in any software or pdf and press the hotkey.
 A small GoldenDict window will open.
 DPD will automatically find any inflected word in the dictionary.

 Auto-Start
 You can set GoldenDict to auto-start when your computer boots up.